segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift/destination-plugins/amplitude-swift.md

 Once you have a mapping, you can follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

-The Amplitude Swift plugin does not send events to Amplitude from the client side, instead it adds Amplitude session data which is then sent server side from the Amplitude Actions destination.
+The Amplitude Swift plugin doesn't send events to Amplitude from the client side.
+It instead adds Amplitude session data and then sends it server side from the Amplitude Actions destination.

 ## Adding the dependency